 Winter is releasing us from her grip of cooler temps in mid March.
-Early in the month it can still be pretty cool with the last of the hard cold front pushing through.
+Early in the month it can still be a pretty cool part of winter with the last of the hard cold front pushing through.
+Cold winters can hold great fishing.
 It can go either way in weather but one thing for certain, it’s our windiest month.
 The Ides of March are upon us as the Bermuda high establishes itself on the Eastern seaboard bringing the Keys a brisk Easterly wind flow (20+ knots) for many days in a row.
 Temps typically in the 70s – high 80s.

 The launch of our spring break was last month but in now in full swing.
 Room rates are peaked this month with lots of folks in town to party and go fishing.
 Key West has become less of a college destination and more of an adult playground.
 Everything is firing on all cylinders with stuff to do and see.

 With the winds the shallows get affected the fastest by temp changes.
 The flats are the first to warm up and that can have a hugely positive affect for man species we fish for in the shallows.
 Backcountry fishing and flats fishing charters are certainly the most popular charters this month here in Key West.